galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > Two attributes 'coef_' and 'intercept_' are learned by the classifier using the training data.
 The 'coef_' contains importance weight for each feature and 'intercept_' is just a constant/scalar.
-However,
-> > for different classifiers, these attributes are different.
-The attributes shown here are specific to the 'linear support vector classifier'.
+However, for different classifiers, these attributes are different.
+> > The attributes shown here are specific to the 'Linear support vector' classifier.
+These attributes are stored in the trained model and can be
+> > accessed by reading this file.
 > {: .solution}
 >
 {: .question}